ajarti/mailman/README.md

 So it's with a very heavy heart that it is incomplete, with no failover, tests, micro commits or a CLI app.
 I understand that this constitutes failure to deliver on the requirement and no doubt precludes me from the position.

-I have learn and inordinate amount and would like to thank you guys very much for the opportunity.
+I have learned an inordinate amount and would like to thank you guys very much for the opportunity.
 It would be fantastic if you would take a look anyway and provide some feedback.